Super (2010 American film): Plot

 Frank later attempts to rescue Sarah at Jacques' house, but Jacques' thugs recognize him under the costume and shoot him in the leg as he flees while climbing over a fence.
 A wounded Frank goes to Libby for help.
-Libby cajoles Frank into letting her become the Crimson Bolt's "kid sidekick", christening herself "Boltie" and designing a costume.
-She proves to be even more unhinged than Frank, using her superhero guise to nearly kill a man who possibly vandalized her friend's car.
-Frank decides to let her go, but changes his mind when Libby rescues him from some of Jacques' thugs at a gas station.
-Libby soon becomes enamored of Frank, but he turns down her advances, insisting that he is still married.

-Arguing that it is different when they are in their superhero identities, Libby rapes Frank while the two are in costume (although she claims to have been suffering from sexsomnia).
-Frank runs to the bathroom and vomits, where he encounters a vision of Sarah in the toilet.
-He decides that it is time to rescue her from Jacques.
-Armed with guns, pipe bombs, and bulletproof vests, Frank and Libby sneak into Jacques' ranch, killing the first few guards they encounter.
-However, they are both shot.
-Frank is struck in the chest, his bulletproof vest sparing him, but Libby is shot in the head and killed.
+Libby persuades Frank to let her become the Crimson Bolt's "kid sidekick", calling herself "Boltie" and designing a costume of her own.
+She proves to be more unhinged than Frank, using her superhero guise to nearly kill a man who possibly vandalized her friend's car, and Frank decides to let her go but changes his mind when she rescues him from some of Jacques' thugs at a gas station.
+Libby soon becomes enamored with Frank, but he turns down her advances, insisting he is still married.
+Arguing that the rules are different when they are using their superhero identities, Libby rapes Frank while the two are in costume and later claims to have been suffering from sexsomnia.
+Frank runs to the bathroom and vomits, encountering a vision of Sarah in the toilet.
+He decides to rescue her from Jacques once and for all.

-Devastated by her death, Frank goes into a rage, slaughtering all of Jacques' thugs.
-Inside, Jacques shoots Frank, but Frank gains the upper hand and stabs Jacques to death as Sarah watches, horrified.
-Frank takes her home, and she stays with him for a few months "out of a sense of obligation" for saving her life, Frank surmises.
+Armed with guns, pipe bombs, and bulletproof vests, Frank and Libby sneak into Jacques' ranch and kill the first few guards they encounter.
+Frank is shot in the chest and saved by his bulletproof vest, but Libby is shot in the head and killed.
+Devastated, Frank furiously slaughters all of Jacques' thugs.
+Inside, Jacques shoots Frank, but Frank gains the upper hand and stabs Jacques to death as a horrified Sarah watches.
+Frank takes Sarah home and she stays with him for a few months, which Frank surmises is "out of a sense of obligation" for saving her life.

 One day, Frank returns home to find Sarah has left him again.
-This time, she manages to overcome her addiction and uses her experiences to help others with similar problems.
+This time, she overcomes her addiction and uses her experiences to help others with similar problems.
 She marries a man named Patrick and has four children.
 Frank is convinced that her children will change the world for the better.
-Frank, content and now with a pet bunny, looks on his wall of happy memories.
-The wall is covered with pictures of his experiences from his time spent with Libby and pictures of Sarah's kids, who call him "Uncle Frank".
-Frank looks at Libby's picture, and a tear runs down his cheek.
+Frank, content and living alone with a pet rabbit, looks at his wall of happy memories.
+The wall is now covered with pictures of his experiences from his time spent with Libby and pictures of Sarah's children, who call him "Uncle Frank".
+He gazes at Libby's picture as a tear runs down his cheek.